 CVS/caremark, which has been aggressive with exclusions, appears to be taking a more measured and targeted approach.
 For 2018, it’s excluding 17 drugs in 10 drug classes from its standard control formulary but is adding 17 drugs that were previously excluded.
 Combined with previous exclusions, the total number of excluded drugs is 154.

 While certain branded drugs such as AstraZeneca’s anti-psychotic Seroquel XR, Merck’s cholesterol drug, Zetia, Daiichi Sankyo’s Benicar and Teva’s Nuvigil are removed from the 2018 formulary, 17 new medications got preferred or nonpreferred positioning.
 Orexo’s opioid dependence drug, Zubsolv which was excluded from formulary in 2016, is getting preferred status in 2018.
 As opioid dependence continues to gain attention of lawmakers throughout the nation, the way forward for Zubsolv looks promising.

-Within the SGLT-2 inhibitor class of drugs to treat diabetes, Eli Lilly’s Jardiance and the combination therapy Synjardy were excluded and instead, ’s Invokana has been included as a preferred option.
+Within the SGLT-2 inhibitor class of drugs to treat diabetes, Eli Lilly’s Jardiance and the combination therapy Synjardy were excluded and instead, Johnson & Johnson’s Invokana has been included as a preferred option.
 In the specialty category, CVS/caremark added oncology drug Xtandi (which had previously been excluded).
 Changes to autoimmune and hepatitis C drugs are still under review and CVS expects new entrants in the hepatitis C class.